-- 3.1.
-This policy covers all activities that form part of any recruitment and selection process within staff recruitment. - 3.2.
-Responsibility for ensuring that the correct procedures are followed lies with the Hiring Manager responsible for recruitment activity within their area, whilst the ongoing effective conduct of this policy will be monitored and reviewed by People & Organisational Development. - 3.3.
-All colleagues involved in the recruitment and selection of staff are expected to observe these procedures and to ensure that their actions are consistent with the core principles noted below
+3.1 This policy covers all activities that form part of any recruitment and selection process and is applicable to every form of staff recruitment.

+3.2 Responsibility for ensuring that the correct procedures are followed lies with the School/RI/Service Manager responsible for recruitment activity within their area of responsibility, whilst the ongoing effective conduct of this policy will be monitored and reviewed by the Human Resources Service.

+3.3 All staff involved in the recruitment and selection of staff are expected to observe these procedures and to ensure that their actions are consistent with the core principles noted below